-Cross-Document Validation: Why OCR and IDP Are Not Enough
+Cross-Document Validation: Beyond OCR & IDP

 OCR extracts data.
 IDP classifies documents.
 Neither catches cross-document inconsistencies.
-Learn why multi-document validation is the missing layer.

 Summarize this article with